 Iuri Moura holds a Master Degree in Urban and Environmental Engineering at the Pontifical Catholic University (PUC) and the Technische Universität Braunschweig (Germany), and a Bachelor Degree in Geography by the Federal University of Rio de Janeiro (UFRJ).
 He has worked for more than five years in the private sector as an environmental analyst, developing and coordinating projects for the environmental management of large ventures in the oil and gas, transport, energy and industry sectors.
 He has deepened his knowledge on the subject of urban mobility in the last few years, especially on issues related to integrated planning of transportation systems and urban planning in development cities.
 Iuri joined ITDP Brazil in November 2014 as BRT and TOD Manager.

-Bernardo Serra | Policy Coordinator
+Bernardo Serra | Policy Manager

 Bernardo Serra has worked on consulting sustainability strategy and stakeholders engagement projects with companies, NGOs and government.
 He is graduated and holds a master degree in Economics from the Université Paris 1 Panthéon Sorbonne.
 Before joining ITDP, Bernardo was project manager in sustainability strategy in São Paulo and worked with pioneer organizations in the subject such as Business for Social Responsibility (BSR), Accountability, Utopies and Ethos.
 He has led a research for a BSR article on São Paulo’s urbanization challenges and has participated in a Sustainable Mobility publication for an infrastructure company.

-Letícia Bortolon | Policy Coordinator
+Letícia Bortolon | Policy Manager

 Rose Vieira | Administrative Assistant

 Rose supports ITDP Brazil with financial administrative activities.

 Danielle Hoppe | Project Manager, Active Transportation and Demand Management